 THE FIVE CORE VIRTUES

 Life at Baltimore Collegiate School for Boys is grounded in five core virtues: Integrity, Courage, Compassion, Wisdom, & Resilience.
 At Prep@Collegiate, students, faculty, and staff work together to translate these essential—yet abstract—principles into a rubric that clearly articulates our expectations of each other.

 Standard dress entails khaki (non-cargo) shorts and a collared shirt (e.g., polo or button-down; any color).
+T-shirts and/or hoodies are not acceptable attire.
 Boys may bring athletic clothes with them (e.g., basketball shorts & a t-shirt) for use during afternoon co-curricular activity periods.
-If they would like to participate in swimming on days when that co-curricular option is available, boys should bring swim trunks & a towel.
+If they would like to participate in swimming on days when swimming is available as a co-curricular option, boys should bring swim trunks & a towel.